felipemeloc/jobsity/README.md

 Jobsity Data Engineering Challenge

-This **README.md** should give you the tools to set up the python enviroment and run this code for test purposes.
+This **README.md** should give you the tools to set up the python environment and run this code for test purposes.

 This process was designed to extract, transform and load all the files from a specific folder to an instance of MySql inside of the **trips** TABLE.

-The **trips** TABLE have the following structue.
+The **trips** TABLE has the following structure.

 | id | region | origin_lon | origin_lat | destination_lon | destination_lat | datetime            | datasource | created_at          |